Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Results

-with $\rho$ and $\rho_c$ denoting the density matrix of the input and the control, respectively.\\ In the following, giving that we aim at generating maximally entangled states, we focus on pure input states and unitary channels.
+with $\rho$ and $\rho_c$ denoting the density matrix of the input and the control, respectively.
+Indeed, many channels, beyond the two channels scenario, can be fed into the quantum switch supermap as we will see in the next sections.\\ In the following, giving that we aim at generating maximally entangled states, we focus on pure input states and unitary channels, therefore it is needless to go through the density matrix formalism of Eq.~\ref{Eq:01}.
 Furthermore, we set the control $\ket{\varphi_c}$ to $\ket{+}$, i.e., we place the primitive channels in an even superposition of causal orders, accordingly to \cite{cacciapuoti2019capacity, white,83,10,13,18}.
 Accordingly, the quantum switch supermap in \eqref{Eq:01} exhibits a single unitary Kraus operator $S = U \tilde{U} \otimes \ketbra{0}{0}_c + \tilde{U} U \otimes \ketbra{1}{1}_c$, with $U$ and $\tilde{U}$ denoting the (single) Kraus operators of the primitive channels, leading to the overall operation on the input state $\ket{\varphi}$ given by\footnote{The notation has been simplified with respect to the one in \eqref{Eq:01} to highlight the focus on pure input states and unitary channels.}:

 After performing a measurement on the control qubit in the coherent basis, the following outcome states -- highlighting the superposition of causal orders between the unitaries -- emerge: